-I’ve been an amateur genealogist for nearly 20 years.
+I’ve been an amateur genealogist for more than 20 years.
 I spent five years researching what turned into a detailed family history called Pioneer Stock.

-I stopped my active researching ten years ago, but keep my hand in through genealogy websites and the occasional question.
+I stopped my active researching in 2001 when I self-published Pioneer Stock, but keep my hand in through genealogy websites and the occasional question.

 I’ll also make selected chapters available on PDFs if you email me and ask.

-My lines in North America simplify down to these (listing the immigrant ancestor and location):
+My genealogy lines in North America simplify down to these (listing the immigrant ancestor and location):

 Francis Posey, 1627 Charles County, MD.
 Auxiliary lines Bayne, Hobart/Hubbard and possibly Rutherford.

 Family went to Georgia post Revolution, thence through Mississippi, ending in Anderson County, TX 1850.